hbs-rcs/hbsgrid-docs/docs/environments.md

 ```
 will unload it.

-Detailed [Lmod documentation is available here](https://lmod.readthedocs.io/en/latest/) and you can learn more about the environments available on the HBS Grid in the [Environments documentation](environments.md).
+Detailed [Lmod documentation is available here](https://lmod.readthedocs.io/en/latest/) and you can learn more about the environments available on the HBS Grid in the [Environments versions](environments.md#environment-versions) documentation.

 ## Reproducing environments